CHILD CARE CERTIFICATE PROGRAMS

 Working with Young Children by Judy Herr; 8th Edition; Goodheart-Willcox Publishing; ISBN – 978-1-63126-024-7; Approximate Cost: $80

-Prospective students are strongly encouraged to check with their licensing representatives to determine each program’s applicability toward state requirements.
+Prospective students of the FCCPC Certificate program are strongly encouraged to check with their licensing representatives to determine each program’s applicability toward DCF requirements.

 Settings: Birth through Five